-US soccer briefly scrubs emblem from Iran flag at World Cup
+US Soccer briefly scrubs emblem from Iran flag at World Cup

 Iran has not released casualty or arrest figures for months and alleges without providing evidence that the protests have been fomented by its enemies abroad, including the U.S.

-Tehran also restricts press access and has detained over 63 reporters and photographers since the demonstrations began, according to the Committee to Protect Journalists, making covering the unrest that much more difficult.
+Tehran also restricts media access and has detained over 63 reporters and photographers since the demonstrations began, according to the Committee to Protect Journalists, making covering the unrest that much more difficult.

 Iran’s mission to the United Nations and its soccer federation did not respond to a request for comment from The Associated Press.
 As comments raged online, Iranian state television described the U.S. federation as “removing the symbol of Allah” from the Iranian flag.